-Mean reversion offers an explanation for why small-cap and value factors have not performed well over the past years.
-Over the decades, these factors have had to-and-fro reversions; in the current period, large-cap and growth factors are having a home run.
+Mean reversion offers an explanation for why value factors have not performed well in recent years despite being outperformers in previous decades.
+Ultimately, factors have to-and-fro reversions; in the current period, we’re starting to see value re-emerge.

 Dynamic factor selection

-Given the current market cycle, we do not foresee the large-cap, growth and low-volatility factors to mean revert in the near future.
-Over the longer term however, we recognize that a factor that may be compelling during a certain market cycle may be less so in another.
+Over the long term, we recognize that a factor that may be compelling during a certain market cycle may be less so in another.

 Syfe has addressed this limitation by implementing a dynamic factor selection and weighting methodology for the Equity100 portfolio.
 Based on broader cyclical trends and changing market conditions, we will dynamically manage the factors our customers are exposed to.